trothr/chicory/README.md

 The first goal of Chicory is to require very little infrastructure.
 Many Chicory packages can with no additional support.

+Chicory is intended to promote the use of open source software.

 ## Chicory

 Chicory is the key ingredient in a special blend, traditionally of coffee.